GPS Tracking

 MENU > TRIPS and then there is a “list” button on the left of each trip row:

-In the screen that opens, use right bottom action button:
+In the screen that opens, use the bottom-right action button:

-“Save file” will offer to pick the sharing format (whole “Trip archive” or Google kmz) and will offer to save to iCloud, Dropbox etc. “Email file” option only gives email option.
+“Save file” will offer to pick the sharing format (whole “Trip archive” or Google KMZ) and will offer to save to iCloud, Dropbox, etc. “Email file” only offers the email option.

-When saving file pick “Trip archive” and save it to iCloud or Dropbox.
-Then on any iPhone or iPad you can open this trip archive (with extension of .trk) in speedometer app.
-Trip with all its tracks will be imported as they were on the original iPhone/iPad.
+When saving a file, pick “Trip archive” and save it to iCloud or Dropbox.
+Then on any iPhone or iPad you can open this trip archive (with the .trk extension) in the Compass 55 app.
+The trip with all its tracks will be imported as they were on the original iPhone/iPad.

-To share the whole trips with all its tracks as a single KMZ (Google Earth) file.
+To share a whole trip with all its tracks as a single KMZ (Google Earth) file.

 Same as above, but pick “Google Earth KMZ” when using “Save file” or “Email file” options.